AntonioBlago/Webpage_Tutorial_4/README.md

 ## How to use this template?

 This template is based on python and the flask framework.
-Here is the full step-by-step guide how to use it:
+Here is the full step-by-step guide on how to use it:
 ([Link](https://antonioblago.medium.com/how-to-create-your-own-stock-market-and-finance-app-part-1-72d8558ef8b3))

 ## Quick start in your terminal